Create a Skylum Account

 Typically, these multiple exposures are taken from a tripod to ensure that there is no movement between each exposure.
 However, some users do shoot handheld and rely upon the Alignment option in Aurora HDR 2019 to help them align the images.
 When you select multiple images in a bracketed set, you will see a preview window with the images you plan to process as well as additional details about those images.

-The image on the left was captured two stops over-exposed (EV +2.0) to preserve details in the darker areas of the image.
+The top image was captured two stops over-exposed (EV +2.0) to preserve details in the darker areas of the image.
 The middle photo is the base exposure as calculated by the camera.
-The image on the right was captured two stops under-exposed (EV -2.0) to preserve details in the brighter areas of the image.
+The bottom image was captured two stops under-exposed (EV -2.0) to preserve details in the brighter areas of the image.

 Creating the Merged HDR Image